eclipse-opensovd/opensovd-core/docs/architecture/README.md

 - **TBD**

 ### architecture/
-- **gateway.md** - Describes the gateway mode of operation, including routing logic and communication with ECUs.
+- **gateway.md** - Describes the gateway mode of operation and communication with ECUs.
 - **standalone.md** - Explains the standalone mode and its use cases within the SOVD ecosystem.

 ### setup/